mendix/docs/content/en/docs/appstore/connectors/database-connector.md

 {{< figure src="/attachments/appstore/connectors/database-connector/statement-parameter-diagram.png" >}}

-The **Content** attribute of the `DatabaseConnector.Statement` type should contain the statement body (meaning, the SQL content).
-An association with a `DatabaseConnector.Parameter` type is also available to define, if applicable, the input and output parameters that the stored procedure expects.
+The **Content** attribute of the `DatabaseConnector.Statement` type should contain the statement body (the SQL content).
+If applicable, you can also define the input and output parameters that the stored procedure expects using an association with a `DatabaseConnector.Parameter` type.

 The `DatabaseConnector.Parameter` type uses the **Name** and **Position** attributes to refer to either the parameter name or position in the stored procedure.
 All parameters within a statement should use one of the two options uniformly.